imransal/box-store/README.md

 - A significant portion of the code is derived from the Code Institute's Boutique Ado Project.
 - [Code Institute](https://codeinstitute.net/)
     - Boutique Ado served as a tutorial project at Code Institute, providing students with an introduction to Django, AWS S3, Stripe, and Heroku Postgres.
-    - The foundational functionality of Nourish and Lift is directly borrowed from the Boutique Ado project.
+    - The foundational functionality of Box Store is directly borrowed from the Boutique Ado project.

 **Bootstrap**
 - The project extensively utilized the Bootstrap Library, specifically version 4.6.